GeethanPfeifer/unidecode-c/README.md

 * unidecode

-* **gcc-7**
+* gcc 7 or gcc 11+

-Note: The header file has a very long switch statement, [which gcc-8,9,10 struggle with.](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=100393) Presumably this is fixed in gcc-11.
+Note: The header file has a very long switch statement, [which gcc-8,9,10 struggle with.](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=100393)

 ## Licensing